IllagerCaptain/improved-vanilla-tweaks-homes/SECURITY.md

 ## Reporting a Vulnerability

-If you find any security vulnerabilities, please report them in <a href="https://github.com/IllagerCaptain/improved-vanilla-tweaks-homes/security/advisories/new">here</a>.
+If you find any security vulnerabilities, please report them <a href="https://github.com/IllagerCaptain/improved-vanilla-tweaks-homes/security/advisories/new">here</a>.
 It will be fixed as soon as possible.